Dynamics of self-dual kagome metamaterials and the emergence of fragile topology

-Topological Insulators (TIs), materials with a gapped band structure characterized by topological invariants, have been gaining increasing attention due to their unique topologically protected edge dynamics.
-As a result of the so-called bulk-boundary correspondence, they can support edge and interface modes that are immune to back scattering and robust against perturbations that preserve the topology of the bulk~\cite{RevModPhys.82.3045,RevModPhys.83.1057}.
-Recently, the concept of Higher-Order Topological Insulators (HOTIs) has been proposed: a $n$th-order HOTI of $D$-dimensions is characterized by topologically protected modes that manifest at a $D-n$ dimensional boundary~\cite{doi:10.1126/sciadv.aat0346,Xue2019}.
-For instance, two-dimensional second-order TIs host no 1D edge states but exhibit 0D topological signatures localized at their corners \cite{https://doi.org/10.48550/arxiv.2009.09167}.
+Topological Insulators (TIs), materials with a gapped band structure characterized by topological invariants, have gained increasing attention due to their unique topologically protected edge dynamics.
+As a result of the so-called bulk-boundary correspondence, they can support edge and interface modes that are immune to back scattering and robust against perturbations and defects.
 Recent studies have introduced a new class of so-called fragile topological states~\cite{po2018fragile,bradlyn2019disconnected,ahn2019failure,bouhon2019wilson,AxionInsulator,song2020twisted,peri2020experimental,wieder2020strong,lian2020landau,bouhon2020geometric,de2019engineering,peri2021fragile}.
 A set of $m$ frequency bands of a Hamiltonian with some symmetries is called fragile topological if the bands cannot be represented by Symmetric (constrained by the symmetries of the Hamiltonian) exponentially Localized Wannier Functions (SLWF) -generalization of atomic orbitals- in real space; but addition of $n$ trivial bands to those bands allows for representation of the total $(m+n)$ bands by SLWF~\cite{po2018fragile,bradlyn2019disconnected,ahn2019failure,song2020twisted}.
 This is in contrast with conventional topological bands where addition of trivial bands does not trivialize the topology.
-This fragility of the topology means that there cannot exist robust edge states protected by the nontrivial topology at the boundary of such a system.
+This fragility of the topology means that there cannot exist robust edge states protected by the nontrivial topology at the boundary.
 However, fragile topological systems in 2D are predicted to have corner modes~\cite{AxionInsulator,ahn2019failure,wieder2020strong,manes2020fragile}.
-Furthermore, since fragile topology may be protected by only spatial symmetries~\cite{song2020twisted}, they are ubiquitously observed in both quantum and classical systems~\cite{peri2020experimental,de2019engineering,wang2019band}.